-16. (vs. 3:18-20) What is the instruction to wives?submit to their husbands What is the instruction to husbands? love your wives What is the instruction to children? obey your parents 17. (v.
-3:21) What is the result of fathers provoking their children to anger? they will become discouraged 18. (vs. 3:22-23) What is the attitude of the believing servant?
-They are to obey their masters, not to please men but to honor God 19. (v.
-3:24) From whom shall we receive the reward of the inheritance?
-From the Lord
+16. (vs. 3:18-20) What is the instruction to wives? submit to your own husbands What is the instruction to husbands? love your wives and do not be bitter toward them What is the instruction to children? obey your parents in all things 17. (v.
+3:21) What is the result of fathers provoking their children to anger? they will become discouraged 18. (vs. 3:22-23) What is the attitude of the believing servant? obey in all things your masters in sincerity of heart, fearing God 19. (v.
+3:24) From whom shall we receive the reward of the inheritance? from the Lord

 Let your conversation be gracious and attractive so that you will have the right response for everyone.
-Colossians 4:6 NLT the na ne nature and personality of the Apostle Paul.
-Read (Colossians 4 (v.
-4:1) What overruling principles are human masters to keep in mind when dealing with others, who also work for them?
-They also have a Master in heaven.
-2. (V. 4:2) How does Paul encourage these believers to pray?
-Continue in prayer, and watch in the same with thanksgiving 3. (v.
+Colossians 4:6 NLT the nature and personality of the Apostle Paul.
+Read Colossians 4 (v.
+4:1) What overruling principles are human masters to keep in mind when dealing with others, who also work for them? that they also have a Master in heaven (V. 4:2) How does Paul encourage these believers to pray?
+Continue earnestly in prayer, being vigilant in it with thanksgiving (v.
 4:3) Why had Paul been put in prison?
-For speaking the mystery of Christ [preaching the Gospel] 4. (vv.
-4:3-4) For what did Paul want these people to pray on his behalf?
-That a door would open and that he would proclaim the gospel clearly. preacl Paul's If the Apostle Paul wanted others to pray for him that he might have boldness in ning the mystery of the Gospel, how much more should we ask for boldness.
-We see life and we find him one hundred times bolder than most of us; yet he prayed for bold-Let us also pray for a holy boldness to speak for Christ!
+For speaking/teaching the mystery of Christ 4. (vv.
+4:3-4) For what did Paul want these people to pray on his behalf? that God would open to us a door for the word Note: If the Apostle Paul wanted others to pray for him that he might have boldness in preaching the mystery of the Gospel, how much more should we ask for boldness.
+We see Paul's life and we find him one hundred times bolder than most of us; yet he prayed for bol ness.
+Let us also pray for a holy boldness to speak for Christ!
 5. (v.
-4:5) How are we to walk toward those who are outside of the church?
-Walk in wisdom 6.(v.
-4:5) What are we to do with our time? redeeming the time
+4:5) How are we to walk toward those who are outside of the church? in wisdom 6.(v.
+4:5) What are we to do with our time? redeem the time